 - Bike & Ped Subcommittee of the Transportation & Parking Commission–unanimous support of all MS4E design recommendations

 - Energy and Sustainability Commission–support switching all angle parking to parallel to make more pedestrian and tree space

 - Human Rights Commission–support for all parallel parking to make more pedestrian space

-FIFTY THREE downtown businesses aligned with Main Street for Everyone!
+FIFTY FIVE downtown businesses aligned with Main Street for Everyone!

 A Notch Above, 200 Main St.

 Absolute Zero Thai Rolled Ice Cream, 229 Main St.

 Amanouz Cafe, 44 Main St.

 The Backstop Seated Chair Massage, 150 Main St.